50 Years of Containers at the Port of Hamburg

 The Future of HHLA

 The age of the mega-ship began in early 2010.
 Shipping companies have been commissioning larger and larger vessels since then.
-They hope to generate greater by means of increased capacities.
+They hope to generate greater economies of scale by means of increased capacities.
 This decision has far-reaching consequences for terminal operators as well.

 A port’s catchment area.